AlgoClaw/Govee/decoded/v1.2/explanation_v1.2.md

 For setting a scene, the standard command starts with `330504`

 #### 13.2 Convert "code" and reverse the bytes
+"code" = value at .data.categories[].scenes[].lightEffects[].sceneCode
 13.2.1.
-Convert the "code" for the scene from base10 to base16.
+Convert the "code" for the scene from base10 to base16 13.2.2.
-13.2.2.
 Break the base16 code into bytes (2 character) segments.
 13.2.3.
 Reverse those bytes.
 13.2.4.
 Combine the reversed bytes.